harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 1. Threads, Cores

     A CPU with 4 threads can perform 4 tasks at a time.
-    One way of acheiving it is to integrate multiple smaller CPU into one chip.
+    One way of acheiving it is to solder multiple smaller CPUs into one.
     Each of the smaller CPU is called a core.
-    Some cores can execute multiple threads syncronously (et, Intel's Hyperthreading).
+    Some cores can execute multiple threads syncronously (e.g., Intel's Hyperthreading).

-    Integrating several cores into one chip provides great flexibility for CPU design.
+    Integrating several cores into one chip enables flexibility in CPU design.
-    Some CPU have efficency cores for lighter task and performance cores for heavy tasks.
+    For example, some CPUs have efficency cores for lighter task and performance cores for heavy tasks.

 1. Cache